Seebe, Alberta: World War II

 Camp 130, a prisoner-of-war camp in the Second World War, was located in Seebe.

 "The Kananaskis Prisoner Of War camp (No. 130), also known as Seebe for the nearby hamlet, operated from 29 September 1939 to 28 January 1946.
 Locals referred to this facility as Camp "Kan-A-Nazi".
 Seebe was small with a capacity of 200 prisoners of war (POWs)."

 Recent history

-Scenes from the movie Open Range, starring and directed by Kevin Costner, were filmed on the Stony Indian Reserve directly across the Bow River from Seebe in 2003 when it was still an inhabited hamlet.
+Scenes from the movie Open Range, starring and directed by Kevin Costner, were filmed on the Stoney First Nations reserve directly across the Bow River from Seebe in 2003 when it was still an inhabited hamlet.
 At that time, Seebe still had a small general store, a café and a post office all in one small building.
 The AltaEnergy employee housing and one dormitory was further down the road but considered private property.
 It was closed down a couple of years later and many of the houses were sold and moved.

 In 2006/2007, a proposal emerged to redevelop the townsite as a new community, retaining the same name, with an approximately population of 5,600 people at full build-out.

 An ecological and environmental research station of the University of Calgary is located nearby, on Highway 40 at Barrier Lake.